 Notes

-You can add a few tbsp of vinegar while sauteing the spice powders.
+You can add a few tablespoon of vinegar while sauteing the spice powders.
 Also add half a cup of water and let it boil.
 Adding this would extend the shelf life of the pickle.

 Leave the skin on so that the mangoes remain crisp and not soggy.